andamira/devela/src/Doc.md

 A gradient of safety.
 By default nothing is enabled.

 - `unsafest`: enables unsafe recursively (unused).
-- `unsafe`: enables unsafe features:
+- `unsafe`: enables all the unsafe sub-features:
   - `unsafe_ascii`: enables unchecked conversions in [`ascii`],
   - `unsafe_char`: enables unchecked conversions in [`mod@char`],
   - `unsafe_cmp`: enables const floating-point comparison in [`cmp`],